danielsussa/resume/README.md

 # Daniel Kanczuk

-FullStack Developer

-## Profile

-Web developer with large experience in all stages of advanced web development.
+**Web developer** with large experience in all stages of advanced web development.
 Knowledgeable in architecture design, testing, and best coding practices.
 Bringing forth expertise in all end-to-end proccess of web systems.
 Proficient in an assortment of technologies, including Java, GoLang, Angular, VueJS, Docker, CI/CD techniques and scalability using Kubernetes.
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting.

+## Profile

 * 6 years of experience using Java.
 * 6 years of experience in frontend frameworks like Angular and VueJS, and pure JS/HTML/STYLE way.